ApryseSDK/pdftron-react-native/README.md

 ##### overrideLongPressMenuBehavior
 array of strings, optional, default to none

 Defines menu items on long press that should skip default behavior.
+They will still be displayed in the long press menu, and the function [`onLongpressMenuPress`](#onLongPressMenuPress) will be called.

 ```js
 <DocumentView